unixcommerce/Craigslist-Ok-to-Contact/README.md

 I hope you find this useful.
 It is very powerful if used in conjunction with a CRM

 # Duplicate send issue corrected.
-This was due to a issue updating database permissions
+This was due to an issue updating database permissions
 # Also, early terminatation will trigger gracefull exit while updating database.